VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 their phones run out of battery, causing configuration change because of night node.
-Knowledge that you get in this article is a powerful weapon in you hand against life cycle related bugs.
+Knowledge that you get in this article is a powerful weapon in you hand against Lifecycle related bugs.
 Don't let them reach your users, good luck!